 Chemical vs. chemical-free sunscreen?

 Chemical sunscreens absorb UV energy when it hits the skin.
 Examples include octyl methoxycinnamate, octyl salicylate, oxybenzone & avobenzone (Parsol 1789).
 Chemical free sunscreens block, reflect, or scatter UV energy; these include zinc oxide and titanium dioxide.
 Many sunscreens will include both types of ingredients.
-If sunscreen makes your eyes sting, make sure you use a purely chemical free product on your face (e.g. Elta MD sunblocks, Neutrogena Sensitive Skin SPF 30).
+If sunscreen makes your eyes sting, make sure you use a purely chemical free product on your face.
 Chemical free products generally require more rubbing to get them to disappear, so apply in front of a mirror!
 If you think you may be allergic to sunscreens, then use only sunblocks that contain zinc oxide or titanium dioxide rather than a sunscreen.
 Your dermatologist can make specific recommendations for you.
+Note that there is absolutely no quality scientific data to suggest that sunscreen/sunblock is dangerous or increases the risk of skin cancer, in fact the exact opposite is true and has been shown repeatedly with high quality scientific research.

 What’s the difference between UVA and UVB rays?